voliveira93/voliveira93/README.md

 - 🔭 I’m currently working on acquiring knowledge on [Github](https://github.com/voliveira93)

-- 🌱 I’m currently learning English, HTML5, CSS, Javascript
+- 🌱 I’m currently learning English, Pyhton and Financial Market

 - ❓ I like to know different cultures and knowledge